brackets-beautify/brackets-beautify/README.md

 #### File Options for Beautify on Save
 Brackets Beautify leverages [Brackets preferences][Brackets preferences], which means that you can specify per project settings by defining a `.brackets.json` in the root directory of your project.
 With Brackets preferences you can even define per file settings, which is really handy when dealing with third party libraries or minified resources.

-Brackets Beautify also support per language settings, which enables you to enable/disabled `Beautify on save` for your documents using the Brackets language layer.
+Brackets Beautify also support per language settings, which enables you to enable/disabled `Beautify on Save` for your documents using the Brackets language layer.

-The sample `.brackets.json` below generally enables `Beautify on save` and disables it for any JavaScript file in `thirdparty`, any JavaScript file whose filename contains `min` and any PHP file.
+The sample `.brackets.json` below generally enables `Beautify on Save` and disables it for any JavaScript file in `thirdparty`, any JavaScript file whose filename contains `min` and any PHP file.
 ```json
 {
     "bb.beautify.onSave": true,